liferay/liferay-screens/android/documentation/push/how_to_add_push_support_to_your_project.md

-# How to add Android Push support to your project
+# How to add Push Notifications support to your Android project

 To support Push Notifications ([GCM](https://developers.google.com/cloud-messaging/)) in your Android project there are several steps you will have to follow.